-Green Lane School is an Infant School for boys and girls between the ages of 3+ and 7+ years.
+Green Lane School is an infant School for boys and girls between the ages of 3+ and 7+ years.

 A Priority Area has been designated to define the area from which the school admits children.
 The Local Authority organises admission for children of statutory school age.

-Please see map of priority area.
+Please see the map of the priority area.

 The current admission limit (standard number) is 90.